Longtime NHL Official Mick McGeough Remembered As ‘One Of A Kind’ After His Death

 For example, when signaling that a goal had been scored, McGeogh would stand on one leg and twirl his harms in a circular motion, something which would later be nicknamed “The Helicopter.”

-With a surname that coincidentally sounds exactly like that of nearly-blind cartoon character Mr. Magoo (almost too perfect for a sports official, who will oft be derisively called “blind” by everyone who doesn’t benefit from his call), McGeough began his NHL career in 1987.
-At the time, the NHL didn’t require helmets, but everybody who played, watched, officiated, or coached the game knew that to take the ice without proper headgear was to play a fool’s game.
+With a surname that coincidentally sounds exactly like that of nearly-blind cartoon character Mr. Magoo — almost too perfect for a sports official, who will oft be derisively called “blind” by everyone who doesn’t benefit from his call — McGeough began his NHL career in 1987.
+At the time, the NHL didn’t require helmets, but everybody who played, watched, officiated, or coached the game knew that to take to the ice without proper headgear was foolish to say the least.

 McGeough didn’t care.
-Not until the 2006-2007 season, when the NHL dictated that everyone on the ice wear a helmet, did McGeough start wearing one.
+Starting with the 2006-2007 season, when the NHL dictated that everyone on the ice was required to wear a helmet, did McGeough finally start wearing one.
 Two years later, he retired, after having officiated 1,083 regular season games, 63 playoff games, and the 2006 Stanley Cup Finals, as Sportsnet reported last week.

 NHL loses 'great teacher' in former referee 'Mick' McGeoughhttps://t.co/dpV7DtyT9T pic.twitter.com/XlHNrx7vC7